rishabh21212/AutomatingGradingAssistant/AI Model and Dashboard For an Automating Grading Assistant.md

         transcribed verbatim in Microsoft Word.

-    -   The questions of the interview are related to the functional and non-functional requirements of the dashboard, as well as the performance preferences of users.
+    -   The questions of the interview are related to the functional and non-functional requirements of the dashboard, gathering the course content as well as the information about the performance preferences of users.

     -   After transcription, the interviews are subjected to code extraction and then thematic analysis.

-        -   Phase 1: Familiarizing yourself with your data
+        -   Phase 1: Familiarizing yourself with the input data

-        -   Phase 2: Generating initial codes
+        -   Phase 2: Obtaining initial content along with sample Questions, Answers and Grades

-        -   Phase 3: Searching for themes
+        -   Phase 3: Reviewing Educational content and Rubrics

-        -   Phase 4: Reviewing themes
+        -   Phase 4: Identifying and grading responses

-        -   Phase 5: Defining and naming
+        -   Reviewing generated Grades and Personalized Responses

         -   Phase 6: Producing the report themes.

--   In the second step, a questionnaire is designed to identify the key performance indicators of the faculty using the two- round Delphi technique.
+-   In the second step, a questionnaire is designed to identify the key performance indicators of the Grading Assistant using the two- round Delphi technique.

     -   Twenty individuals are purposefully selected among academic members, educational group directors, and faculty directors.